+Day or night, through the week and the weekend, UMB officers assigned to the UBalt campus are patrolling our streets, buildings and gathering places.
+If you need assistance and an officer or security team member is nearby, ask for their help.
+If no uniformed officer or security staff member is nearby, call one of the numbers above, depending on the nature of your issue.
 The department provides a number of services to the campus community, including compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, safety awareness programs, the LiveSafe mobile app, a campus text-alert system, a bike registration program, a security escort program and 24/7 campus patrol.
-For a complete list of services and more information, visit www.ubalt.edu/ubpolice.
+For a complete list of services and more information, visit the department's website.